3ls-it/openai-assistant/README.md

 see that when the assistants object is instantiated, the tools 'file_search' and 'code_interpreter' are loaded.
 See:
 https://platform.openai.com/docs/assistants/overview
-At the time of this writing, the Assistants API is still Beta.
+  At the time of this writing, the Assistants API is slated to be depricated in favour of the newer Responses API sometime in 2026.

   You will need to choose a ChatGPT model that works with this API, not all do.